TempestNetworks/zephyr-rp-docs/pages/rules/general-hostile-rules.md

 **Simply put KEEP CAR WARFARE CLEAN AND LIMIT THE BUMPER CAR STYLE RAMMING AND THE HIGH SPEED HITS**

 ***
+## Zephyr Helicopter Rules
+These rules apply across all of Zephyr, including Cayo.

+#Helicopter Limits
+During active hostilities, a maximum of two helicopters may be used by a group.
+This includes all hostile situations at Cayo.
+Of the two helicopters:
+1 × Attack Helicopter — Any helicopter may be used.
+1 × Scout Helicopter — The Sparrow is the only helicopter permitted for this role.
+Scout Helicopter Rules
+The Sparrow Scout Helicopter is strictly for scouting and transportation.
+Players are not permitted to shoot from the Scout Helicopter during active hostilities.
+If a group is caught misusing the Scout Helicopter or shooting from it:
+A warning will be issued and recorded on the group's record.
+Continued misuse will result in a Minor Strike.
+Helicopter Ramming
+Deliberately ramming another helicopter with your own helicopter is not permitted.
+If a group is caught intentionally ramming other helicopters:
+A warning will be issued and recorded on the group's record.
+Continued behaviour will result in a Minor Strike.
+Cayo Transportation
+Transportation to Cayo is limited to the two permitted helicopters:
+1 × Attack Helicopter
+1 × Sparrow Scout Helicopter
+No additional helicopters may be used for transportation to Cayo.
+If the two helicopters do not provide enough capacity for your group, use a boat.

 # Cayo Perico Island